Arun18gh/cloud-deployment-project/README.md

-# Cloud Automated Container Deployment and Administration
+# Automated Container Deployment and Administration in the Cloud

 ## 📘 Project Overview
-The purpose of this project is to demonstrate the deployment of a secured web application on AWS using modern DevOps tools.
-Deployment is fully automated using:
-- **Terraform** to provision cloud infrastructure (EC2 instance)
-- **Ansible** to install and configure Docker
+This project demonstrates the end-to-end automation of cloud infrastructure and application deployment using DevOps tools.
+It provisions an AWS EC2 instance using Terraform, configures it with Ansible, containerizes a static web app using Docker, and uses GitHub Actions to automate the CI/CD pipeline.

+---

+## 🧰 Tools Used
+- **Terraform** – Infrastructure as Code for EC2 provisioning
+- **Ansible** – Configuration management (installing Docker)
-- **Docker** to containerize the static web application
+- **Docker** – Containerization of the web app (HTML)
-- **GitHub Actions** to automate the CI/CD pipeline
+- **GitHub Actions** – CI/CD automation triggered on push to main
+- **AWS EC2** – Host instance for application deployment

 ---